 When your Frenchie is young its only natural to chew bones or humans clothing.
 That’s because their teeth are growing and itching.
 They are seeking for something to chew.
-After they grow up its their natural habit to chew.
+After they grow up it’s their natural habit to chew.
 Dogs relief stress by chewing.
 But sometimes they try to pay owners’ attention.

 - Lack of exercises